Eleanor Coppola: Other work

 The organization Circle of Memory was founded by Eleanor Coppola and other artists to commemorate missing and lost loved ones.
 Her artwork has been featured in museums and galleries around the world.
 Eleanor Coppola founded the project in memory of her late son Gian-Carlo Coppola.
-Eleanor Coppola has also designed costumes for the Oberlin Dance Company.
-She also manages the Rubicon Estate Winery that her family owns.
+Eleanor Coppola also designed costumes for the Oberlin Dance Company.
+She also managed the Rubicon Estate Winery which her family owns.